qingkaikong/blog/2017_09_enable_GPU_on_macbook_pro_for_deeplearning/README.md

 We can see the GPU version is about 3 times faster than the CPU version on my Macbook Pro, which is a little disappointed (I was expecting more speed up when training deep learning model on GPU).
 I tested on a different dataset with a much deeper structure, it seems the gain is about the same, 3 times faster.
 It is better than nothing \^)^

+### What Can be Accelerated on the GPU ([ref](http://deeplearning.net/software/theano/tutorial/using_gpu.html#what-can-be-accelerated-on-the-gpu))
+The performance characteristics will of course vary from device to device, and also as we refine our implementation:

+* In general, matrix multiplication, convolution, and large element-wise operations can be accelerated a lot (5-50x) when arguments are large enough to keep 30 processors busy.
+* Indexing, dimension-shuffling and constant-time reshaping will be equally fast on GPU as on CPU.
+* Summation over rows/columns of tensors can be a little slower on the GPU than on the CPU.
+* Copying of large quantities of data to and from a device is relatively slow, and often cancels most of the advantage of one or two accelerated functions on that data.
+Getting GPU performance largely hinges on making data transfer to the device pay off.

 #### References

 I thank the authors from the following links.
 Note that for the first two links, they are using tensorflow directly and I am using keras on top of Theano.